What is personal data?

 States that have data privacy laws, like the California Consumer Privacy Act, require companies to disclose the steps necessary to request that your data be deleted and the appropriate parties to contact with your request.
 If you do not live in a state with data privacy protections, you can still ask a company to remove your personal information from their systems.
 While they may not be required to do so, they might have a process already in place, and all you have to do is find out who and how to ask for the removal of your data.

-Check out our recent blog on how to avoid and handle identity theft during the holiday season.
-Reach out to a Rocket Lawyer On Call® attorney if you have questions about credit card transactions or other legal concerns.
+Check out our recent legal guide on how to avoid and handle identity theft during the holiday season.
+Reach out to a Rocket Lawyer network attorney if you have questions about protecting your personal data or other legal concerns.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.